Haxrox/CanvasVideoPlayer/README.md

 # CanvasVideoPlayer
 HTML Canvas video player

+## Purpose
+To create a custom PIP player

 ## TODO
 [x] Display a video inside the canvas
 [x] Create a new video element that plays from whatever is in the canvas (for PIP)